- Attendance at all rehearsals is mandatory.

 Pre-Rehearsal Snacks (“Snack Attack”)

 - Snacks will be available for purchase for 15 minutes each day beginning at 3:25, via a Snack Attack card only.
-Unlike in prior years, no cash will be accepted for purchasing individual snacks.
+No cash will be accepted for purchasing individual snacks.
 Snack Attack cards are $20.00 snack cards, which will be available for cash purchase at rehearsals.
 Cards are kept on file in the snack attack binder.
 Cards will also be available to purchase online at GJHP.org for $20.00.

 - Food is not allowed in Misner Auditorium, thus students must finish all snacks outside of Misner before rehearsal begins.